-- Your employment terminates
+• Your employment terminates;

-- You retire
+- You retire;

-- You commence an unpaid leave beyond 20 work days and elect not to pay the contributions (or elect to pay the contributions and then stop paying them)
+- You commence an unpaid leave beyond 20 work shifts in any calendar year and elect not to pay the contributions (or elect to pay contributions and then stop paying them);

-- You transfer to casual status
+- You transfer to an ineligible status;

-- You are laid off
+- You are laid off;

+- You attain age 70.

-Claims are processed by Canada Life in Vancouver.
+Claims are processed by Canada Life.
 If you die as a result of an accident, your beneficiary or executor should contact your employer for assistance in filing a claim.
 If you suffer a dismemberment or loss of use as a result of an accident, contact your employer for assistance in filing a claim.